felix-gradr/LLM-test/goal.md

 - .env

 Except for this, you have no limitations.
 Feel free to add packages, more LLM calls, or even new programming languages

+**Important:** You are recommended to take extreme precaution when editing the fallback agent.
+The fallback agent's main purpose is to fix any issues such that the program never gets completely stuck.

 ### How the project is ran
 The human will run python -m root.py iteratively.